abhyaasa/Svadhyaya/dev-notes.md

 Run `gulp help` for annotated list of gulp project management tasks.

+`gulp index` generates www/index.html from index.html: edit only the latter.
+Version control of meaningless line order changes is thereby avoided.

 ### jsdoc generated documentation

 The dgeni-generated `doc/build/` directory has jsdoc documentation.